FOREX-Euro gains in aftermath of ECB rate decision and Draghi

 With the euro and the region's stock markets falling sharply in recent weeks given Spanish banking sector problems and the possibility of Greece leaving the euro zone, some investors were expecting the ECB to reassure investors by announcing fresh measures.

-"It appears no more Band-Aids are forthcoming from the central bank," he said.

-But Draghi did say the ECB decided to continue conducting its main refinancing operations at fixed-rate tender procedures with full allotment for as long as necessary and at least until the end of the 12th maintenance period of 2012, on Jan.
-15, 2013..
+Draghi "rules out more (Long Term Refinancing Operations), and basically throws the onus back to politicians by saying it isn't right for monetary policy to fill "other actor's lack of action"," said Ron Simpson, director of FX research at Action Economics in Tampa, Florida.
+"It appears no more band-aids are forthcoming from the central bank, which has disappointed some euro bulls."

-The ECB's decision comes a day after Group of 7 finance ministers took no immediate steps to soothe fears over Europe's debt problems but did discuss policy responses, including "progress towards financial and fiscal union in Europe," the U.S. Treasury said.
+The ECB's decision comes after G7 finance ministers took no immediate steps to soothe fears over Europe's debt problems on Tuesday but did discuss policy responses, including "progress towards financial and fiscal union in Europe," the U.S. Treasury said.

-Also on Wednesday, the president of the Atlanta Federal Reserve Bank, Dennis Lockhart, said the U.S. central bank may need to consider additional monetary easing if a wobbly U.S. economy falters or Europe's troubles generate a broader financial shock.

-U.S. Fed Chairman Ben Bernanke will testify to Congress on the economy on Thursday and any hints on the possibility of more quantitative easing is now key.
+Analysts said any move toward closer financial integration would boost the euro, but progress is likely to be very slow, leaving many traders looking to sell the euro on rallies.

+"Euro/dollar is likely to squeeze higher but people will come in and sell rallies ...
+A one cent rally on the day would be a good opportunity to fade it," said Paul Robson, currency strategist at RBS in London.

 SPAIN WORRIES

-Against the yen, the euro rose 1.3 percent to 99.33 yen , well off Friday's trough, which was the lowest level since December 2000.
+Against the yen, the euro rose more than 1 percent to a session high of 99.30 yen, away from Friday's trough, the lowest since December 2000, It was last up 0.9 percent at 98.90 yen.

-"Spain does need international assistance but they are trying to avoid the stigma," said Marc Chandler, head of global currency strategy at Brown Brothers Harriman.
-"Like Greece, Portugal and Ireland tried to avoid the inevitable."
-There is also a risk that Greek elections later this month could lead to Greece leaving the euro.

-Highlighting the risks to the banking sector from the sovereign debt turmoil, Moody's Investors Service cut the credit ratings of several German banks on Wednesday.
-(Reporting By Nick Olivari; Additional Reporting by Wanfeng Zhou; Editing by Leslie Adler)
+And, highlighting the risks to the banking sector from the sovereign debt turmoil, Moody's Investors Service cut the credit ratings of several German banks on Wednesday.

+Meanwhile, the higher-yielding Australian dollar, which suffered a drop of over 6 percent against the U.S. dollar last month, jumped 1.5 percent to $0.9885 after data showed Australia grew well above expectations in the first quarter.

+The U.S. dollar rose by 0.5 percent against the safe-haven yen to 79.11 yen, after Japan warned it was ready to step in to curb the yen's appreciation.

 * CSX Corp - "board will carefully review letter sent to us this evening by Mantle Ridge and continue to act in best interests of all CSX shareholders" Source text for Eikon: Further company coverage: